Ensorid/Ensorid/README.md

 ## About Me:

 I'm the guy whose friends ask me to get their accounts back.
-AND STOP ASKING ME TO FIX THE PRINTER!
+AND MOM, STOP ASKING ME TO FIX THE PRINTER!